Life-shaping decisions came at the age of 15 for Pat Harper.

 A Sunday afternoon game concludes the seven-game slate, which features schools from 10 states and six state champions.

 Click on the ESPN Media Zone link for more information about the 2017 GEICO ESPN High School Football Kickoff

 Parents of Broken Arrow High School, Freshman Academy and middle school student-athletes may go online to complete necessary forms to assure their child is eligible to begin participation in school athletics.

 The completion of such forms as the Emergency Consent Form, Concussion and Head Injury Acknowledgement Form and the Risk/Insurance/Transportation Consent Form is required before a student is eligible to participate in Broken Arrow athletics.
-Click here to bring up the website that contains the required forms.
 Other online forms parents are required to complete include the OSSAA’s Eligibility and Recruiting Forms, the Social Networking Form and the Drug Testing Consent Form.

 To begin completion of the forms parents will need to include their child’s first and last names and know their child’s student ID number.
 An electronic signature of one parent is required.